giovannicoppola/alfred-forum/README.md

 _I'd like a workflow that pops the first one and outputs it (of course deleting it from the list). something like: I'm writing an email and I type ".coupon" and I have in my email the actual coupon pasted, and that one is no longer in my list of available coupons_

-- set the myCouponFile using the file picker.
+- set the `myCouponFile` variable using the file picker.
 - use either by entering the `.coupon` keyword in Alfred, or automatically by typing `.coupon` in your document.

 [Download](https://github.com/giovannicoppola/alfred-forum/raw/main/workflows/popCoupon0-2.alfredworkflow)